AriFordsham/GHCWiki/safe-roles.md

 GHC 7.8 introduced a new mechanism, roles, for implementing `GeneralizedNewtypeDeriving` safely.
 Roles solves a big issue with GND, type-safety.
 Previously, GND could be used to generate an `unsafeCoerce` function, which can easily segfault a program.

 However, GND had a second issue, it's ability to break module boundaries.
+How this should be handled with the new roles infrastructure and what the default should be was a major point of discussion before GHC 7.8 and after.

+The design chosen settled on enabling easier use of GND over enforcing module boundaries.
+This document tries to summaries the situation and propose alternatives for future GHC versions.

+A major focus is on improving the situation of Roles & GND for Safe Haskell.

+## Problem Pre-GHC-7.8

+We will ignore the type-safety issues as they have been resolved, instead we'll just look at the module boundary / abstraction issues.

-For example, assume a library author writes the following `MinList` data type:
+In GHC 7.6 or earlier, assume a library author writes the following `MinList` data type:

 ```wiki
 module MinList (